Category: Programming

 • The retries should be limited, and do an exponential backoff.

 • I’m of two minds as to whether I throw up an indicator that I can’t reconnect to the metadata server.
 On one hand, the metadata going out of sync is something I am going to all these lengths to avoid, so if I’m absolutely forced to do without it, I should probably mention that it’s no longer in sync.
 On the other hand, if we’ve completely lost connectivity, the music will stop, and that’s a pretty significant signal in itself.
 It strikes me as unlikely that I’ll be able to stream from the server but not contact Azuracast, so for now I’ll just say nothing.
+Right now, I fall back to showing the channel metadata, so we still see we’re on RadioSpiral, but not what’s actually playing — just like when I didn’t have a working metadata implementation at all.

 I’m running it longer-term to see how well it performs.
 Last night I got 4 hours without a drop on the no-timer version; I think this means that drops will be relatively infrequent, and we’ll mostly just schedule Timers and cancel them.